jonas-quant/Quantitative-Finance-Models/Option-Pricing/Heston-Model/README.md

 ## Simulation Results

-The initialization script (`init_heston.m`) generates the correlated noise matrices and drives the Simulink model.
+The initialization script (`parameters_heston.m`) generates the correlated noise matrices and drives the Simulink model.
 The output demonstrates the stochastic trajectory of the asset price alongside the mean-reverting behavior of its variance over a one-year horizon (252 trading days).

 ![Heston Simulation Output](heston_result.PNG)

 ## Usage
 1. Open `matlab_function_heston.slx` in Simulink.
-2. Run the `init_heston.m` script.
+2. Run the `parameters_heston.m` script.
 This will populate the workspace with the necessary parameters, generate the correlated Brownian motions, execute the Simulink model, and plot the resulting paths.